jamierocks/ATLauncher-API-Examples/README.md

-ATLauncher-API-Examples
+ATLauncher API Examples
 =======================

+### What is it?
-Example that you can use with an implementation of the ATLauncher, including it's own.
+A set of examples that you can use with an implementation of the ATLauncher API, including it's own.

+### Collaborators
+The only person but myself who has access to modify this project without having to make pull requests, is RyanTheAlmighty, I have given him collaborator permission if in the unlikely case he wishes to fix or amend something in the code.

+### Things to Note
+I am sorry if you find this poorly-coded, however on my behalf I last did PHP 4 years ago, for a short period of time, as of now I am teaching myself PHP (like I do all programming languages).